yc1909/Restaurant-Revenue-Prediction/README.md

 ## Features
 <a name="features"></a>
 The project is meant to deliver the following:
-1. Revenue Prediction: Utilizes advanced machine learning models to predict future revenues with high accuracy, helping restaurant owners forecast their earnings effectively.
+1. **Revenue Prediction**: Utilizes advanced machine learning models to predict future revenues with high accuracy, helping restaurant owners forecast their earnings effectively.
-2. Comprehensive Data Analysis: Analyzes a wide range of factors that impact restaurant revenues, including historical sales data, location demographics, customer reviews, and market trends.
+2. **Comprehensive Data Analysis**: Analyzes a wide range of factors that impact restaurant revenues, including historical sales data, location demographics, customer reviews, and market trends.
-3. Key Revenue Drivers Identification: Identifies the most influential factors that drive revenue, providing valuable insights into what contributes most to a restaurant's success.
+3. **Key Revenue Drivers Identification**: Identifies the most influential factors that drive revenue, providing valuable insights into what contributes most to a restaurant's success.
-4. User-Friendly Interface: Features a user-friendly interface for easy interaction with the model, allowing users to input data and receive predictions without needing extensive technical knowledge.
+4. **User-Friendly Interface**: Features a user-friendly interface for easy interaction with the model, allowing users to input data and receive predictions without needing extensive technical knowledge.

 ## Getting Started
 <a name="getting-started"></a>